 While me and my husband, Owen don’t argue about much, One Life Stand is a touchy subject in our house.
 While he believes it (and my other films) should be available because each was well-received at the time of completion, I argue that if my work was THAT good, someone, somewhere would have picked it up.

 Why?
-Perhaps because I still don’t believe that twenty years on the film isn’t quite legitimate?
+Perhaps because as a self-funded film it wasn’t quite legitimate?
 And, by extension, I’m not a legitimate filmmaker?
-Well, all I know is I shouldn’t care too much.
-But I do.
-Which speaks to decades of being told (or not) that as a working-class woman I had/have no chance – and too often by middle class women.
+I shouldn’t care too much but I do.
+This speaks to decades of being told that as a working-class woman I had no chance in the industry – too often by middle class women.
 Twenty years ago I used to walk past a corner shop in Garnethill called the Glasgow Women’s Library.
 I even went in once or twice.
 Yet to this day I’ve never been invited by them to screen my work.

 What I DO know is we pulled off an almost impossible feat – and with the right script, actors, director, producer, crew – the planets aligned.
 OLS was an attempt by any means necessary to produce a film in a third-world filmmaking nation: Scotland.
-And if anyone thinks I’m exaggerating consider this; while Nigeria makes over 3000 homegrown films a year, Scotland makes virtually none at all.
+And if anyone thinks I’m exaggerating consider this; while Nigeria makes over 3000 homegrown films a year, Scotland makes virtually none at all – three or four at best.
 But I digress.
 OLS was acquired, edited and exhibited entirely within the digital domain.
-It was also dirt cheap because it was self-funded and it gave actors and crew a job they otherwise wouldn’t have had.
-Primarily though it was a calling card and never intended for any kind of theatrical release.
+It was also dirt cheap because it was self-funded and it gave actors and crew a paid gig they otherwise wouldn’t have had.
+Primarily though, for me it was a calling card, never intended for any kind of theatrical release.

 The above image is of me on location with a Ritz cracker glued to my nose with cream cheese.
 This was prove to John Kielty, the actor playing John Paul Clarke, that it wasn’t such a gross humiliation in the scene he was about to appear in.
 Taken by Alan Wylie, the photo is deeply unflattering but at that point I was 20 days into a 24 day shoot so no wonder I look wrecked.

-PS: Today I learned that the cinema willing to screen the film has laid off its paid staff due to COVID-19 rather than retain them.
-Not a great decision but one that no doubt will be replicated throughout the country in the coming days and weeks.
+PS: Today I learned that the cinema willing to screen the film laid off its paid staff due to COVID-19 rather than retain them.
+Not a great decision but one I’m sure will be replicated throughout the country in the coming days and weeks.
 Stay safe, people.